 Manage each site instance independently

-Every site comes with development, staging and production environments which allows a user to manage and control versions across multidev environments.
+Every site comes with development, staging and production environments which allows a user to manage and control versions across multiple environments.

 Users are able to carry out the following actions within each site instance:

-- Upload and deploy a database – Select a valid .sql database file from a local drive, upload and deploy the database to the site instance.
+Upload and deploy a database – Select the specific instance and backup and deploy the database to the site instance.

 The user can only View CSR details once a CSR has been generated.
 Once a CRS has been generated, you must copy and submit these details to your certificate authority.